 Thanks to this research, scientists now predict a 40% chance of a M9+ earthquake in the next 50 years.
 Canadian seismologists add that the likelihood of these big quakes increases for a period of two weeks every 14 months due to ‘slow slip’ events noted in the earth’s crust.
-The next period of increased likelihood is expected to fall this month—February 2017.
 That means for coastal residents who have been putting off getting ready for ‘the big one,’ there’s no time like the present.

 - How to Live Out of Your Car